tonsiunu/minisolver/README.md

 ## Setup
 During (or even before) the contest, update the **minisolver.py** script and the **index.html** webpage by changing every line marked with TODO to match the details for the current contest.
 All the information should be available on DOMjudge without the contest having begun.

 Once the contest is over, before running the resolver, you'll need to get the event feed.
-This should be done using the standard ICPC resolver (TODO add link), with the following steps:
+This should be done using the standard ICPC resolver (https://github.com/icpctools/icpctools/tree/main/Resolver), with the following steps:
 1. Make sure you're logged into DOMjudge as admin.
 2. Go to https://calicojudge.com/jury/contests/ and find the ID number for the current contest.
-3. Open a terminal and navigate to the folder where you downloaded the ICPC resolver, then run the awards script (awards.bat on Windows, awards.sh on Mac/Linux).
+3. Open a terminal and navigate to the folder where you downloaded the ICPC resolver, then go into the scripts folder and run the awards script (awards.bat on Windows, awards.sh on Mac/Linux).
 4. Click the REST tab in the window that pops up.
 5. Fill out the credentials of the DOMjudge admin account, and in URL write https://calicojudge.com/api/contests/CONTEST-ID/
 6. You should get a window with a list of all the teams, don't worry about anything else on screen, just hit Save and name the file **event-feed.json**